 RECENTLY A FRIEND, whose husband seems always to be in one or the other position of local leadership within The Church of Jesus Christ of Latter-day Saints, expressed that she tries to help her husband understand how women in the church feel and, essentially, wondered what I would tell him, or other local leaders, if I could.
 Easiest writing challenge ever.
 So while I am just one woman and cannot be said to represent all LDS women–not even those of a more feministy persuasion–here’s my Top 10 list of things I’d like to say to bishops and stake presidents about how women in the church “feel.”
 The list is in no particular order.

-First, thank you for all you do within the bounds of your calling.
+First, Bishops and Stake Presidents, thank you for all you do within the bounds of your calling.
 I think all members understand your job is very difficult.
 So please, as you read forward, understand that these ideas are offered with the intention of supporting you in your service to the Lord and not in a vein of criticism.
 As far as I’m concerned, anyone who takes on your calling is a rock star.
 Now, here we go!

 1. Stop worrying about how women in your ward “feel.”
 Instead, consider how we think.
 We are rational human beings and want to be treated as such.
 We don’t want to be treated like we are one big emotional explosion waiting to happen, particularly when you may not be dealing with us nearly as rationally as you think.
 This tends to happen in the realm of religion.